 We are trying something new this year which is on-line preregistration for Trail Werks.
 It would be a great help to us if you would sign up in advance.
 At these large work days we just never know how many people will show up.
 So we never know how many crew leaders we'll need, how many work projects we should prepare for, how much food to buy, t-shirts to buy, etc. Not knowing is inefficient and sometimes frustrating for volunteers as well as staff.
 We've gotten pretty good at guessing but it would really help out if we knew ahead of time.

 Attached to the sign up sheet there are TWO waivers.
 Please print them out and sign them before you arrive.
 That will make registration faster, and remember that the waiver is your raffle ticket.
 We'll be drawing names from the turned in waivers for prizes at lunch.

 Thank you for your understanding and hard work.
 See you at Trail Werks.

 --IMBA Trail Care Crew--

-Trail Building School Coming to the new Pismo Preserve
+Trail Building School at the new Pismo Preserve is FULL!

 Recent Trail Workday - East Boundary Trail at MdO